 Our reinsurance subsidiaries are subject to government regulation in each of the jurisdictions in which they are licensed or authorized to do business.
 Governmental agencies have broad administrative power to regulate many aspects of the reinsurance business, which may include reinsurance terms and capital adequacy.
-These agencies are concerned primarily with the protection of policyholders and their direct insurers rather than shareholders or holders of debt securities.
+These agencies are concerned primarily with the protection of policyholders and their direct insurers rather than shareholders or holders of debt securities of reinsurance companies.
 Moreover, insurance laws and regulations, among other things, establish minimum capital requirements and limit the amount of dividends, tax distributions and other payments our reinsurance subsidiaries can make without prior regulatory approval, and impose restrictions on the amount and type of investments we may hold.
 The State of Missouri also regulates our reinsurance subsidiaries as members of an insurance holding company system.
-The regulation of our reinsurance subsidiaries in this way necessitates restrictions upon RGA as the ultimate parent of these entities.
+The regulation of our reinsurance subsidiaries in this way necessitates restrictions upon RGA as the ultimate parent of these entities

-Recently, insurance regulators have increased their scrutiny of insurance holding company systems in the United States.
-Much of the additional scrutiny is on activities of the insurance company's entire group which includes the group's parent company and any non-insurance subsidiaries.
-While the laws have not extended regulation to RGA and its non-insurance subsidiaries, the manner in which the insurance regulators regulate RGA's insurance subsidiaries is now influencing the activities of all other entities within the Company.
-Insurance Holding Company System Regulatory Acts in the United States now provide for an expanded supervision of insurance groups operating in the United States.
-The scope includes a review of enterprise risk management programs as well as expanded review of agreements between licensed insurers and their group members.
+Recently, insurance regulators have increased their scrutiny of insurance holding company systems in the U.S. Much of the additional scrutiny is on activities of the insurance company's entire group which includes the group's parent company and any non-insurance subsidiaries.
+While the laws have not extended regulation to RGA and its non-insurance subsidiaries, the manner in which the insurance regulators regulate our reinsurance subsidiaries is now influencing the activities of all other entities within the Company.
+Insurance Holding Company System Regulatory Acts in the U.S. now provide for an expanded supervision of insurance groups operating in the U.S. The scope includes a review of enterprise risk management programs as well as expanded review of agreements between licensed insurers and their group members.
 Missouri and California have each adopted these new standards as law.

-At the United States Federal level, the Dodd-Frank Wall Street Reform and Consumer Protection Act established a Financial Stability Oversight Council to identify financial institutions, including insurers and reinsurers, that are systemically important to the United States financial system.
-A finding that RGA, or one of its U.S. subsidiaries, is systemically important could ultimately subject the identified entity to additional capital requirements based on business levels and asset mix and other supervision.
-Such additional scrutiny might also impact RGA's ability to pay dividends.
-While we do not currently anticipate that the Financial Stability Oversight Council will find RGA to be systemically important, a few of RGA's client insurance companies have been designated systemically important and we anticipate that more could receive such designation.
-Designation of RGA's client insurance companies could impact RGA through additional scrutiny of the client's reinsurance programs with the Company, including a consideration of the volume of business cende by the insurer to the Company.
-Moreover, we cannot assure you that more stringent restrictions will not be adopted from time to time in other jurisdictions in which our reinsurance subsidiaries are domiciled, which could, under certain circumstances, significantly reduce dividends or other amounts payable to us by our subsidiaries unless they obtain approval from insurance regulatory authorities.
-We cannot predict the effect that any recommendations of the NAIC or proposed or future legislation or rule-making in the United States or elsewhere may have on our financial condition or operations.
+At the U.S. federal level, the Dodd-Frank Wall Street Reform and Consumer Protection Act established a Financial Stability Oversight Council to identify financial institutions, including insurers and reinsurers that are systemically important to the U.S. financial system.
+A finding that RGA or one of our U.S. subsidiaries is systemically important could ultimately subject the identified entity to additional capital requirements based on business levels and asset mix and other supervision.
+Such additional scrutiny might also impact our ability to pay dividends.
+While we do not currently anticipate that the Financial Stability Oversight Council will find RGA or any of our U.S. subsidiaries to be systemically important, a few of our client insurance companies have been designated systemically important and we anticipate that more could receive such designation.
+Designation of our client insurance companies as systemically important could impact us through additional scrutiny of the client's reinsurance programs with us, including a consideration of the volume of business ceded by the insurer to us.
+Moreover, we cannot assure you that more stringent restrictions will not be adopted from time to time in other jurisdictions in which our reinsurance subsidiaries are domiciled, which could, under certain circumstances, significantly reduce or restrict dividends or other amounts payable to us by our subsidiaries unless they obtain approval from insurance regulatory authorities.
+We cannot predict the effect that any recommendations of the NAIC or proposed or future legislation or rule-making in the U.S. or elsewhere may have on our business, financial condition or results of operations.